Hibou57/PostiATS-Utilities/doc/syntax-guide.md

         val v = f(p(), 0)

-### FUN_DECL: Linear arguments
+### FUN_DECL: Refval arguments and type transitions

-Function provides specific type operators for linear types.
+Function signatures comes with specific type operators, usually used with linear types, but not restricted to it.

 Example: